-The Top 10 Items Always Inspected During Home Inspections
+Top 10 Items Always Covered During Home Inspections

 Homeowners benefit by hiring a home inspector and completing home inspections, but with so many Home Inspectors to choose from how does a homeowner know which one to use?
 Using a Home Inspector that is a member of and conforms to the InterNACHI Standards of Practice is a good place to start.
 Ask your prospective inspector what if any Standards of Practice do they use.
 InterNACHI “is the world’s leading association for home inspectors” providing continuous education and setting industry standards.